JuanjoFR/swipe-to-delete-demo/README.md

 This project is a demo with the main goal of implementing the [swipe to delete] functionality with a beautiful design in a list of elements with horizontal scrolling.

-Here you can see some animations to see the result without downloading and compiling the project:
+Here you can see some videos to see the result without downloading and compiling the project:

+- [iOS video]
+- [Android video]

 One of the best ways to learn and improve is by sharing knowledge, so you can use this project to study and improve.
 I hope you find it useful!